 In characteristic $p>0$, much less is known.
 While the classification of finite subgroups of $\PGL_2 (\Fpbar)$ is classical, the unpublished version by Faber \cite{Faber} in modern notation is the most readable.
 For each prime $p$, each conjugacy class for each subgroup supplies a case of the realizability problem.
 We summarize the classification in Proposition \ref{prop_faber}.

 \begin{defn} A finite subgroup of $\PGL_2(\Fpbar)$ is called \emph{$p$-regular} if $p$ does not divide the group order; otherwise, it is called \emph{$p$-irregular.} \end{defn}

-\begin{defn} The \emph{Borel group} $B(\FF_q)$ is the group of upper triangular matrices in $\PGL_2(\FF_q)$.
-A \emph{$p$-semi-elementary} group is one that is the semi-direct product of its Sylow $p$-subgroup and a cyclic subgroup. \end{defn} Note that a subgroup of $\PGL_2(\FF_q)$ is $p$-semi-elementary if and only if it is conjugate to a subgroup of the Borel group (follows from \cite[Corollary 4.10]{Faber}).
+\begin{defn} For each power $q$ of a prime $p$, the \emph{Borel group} $B(\FF_q)$ is the group of upper triangular matrices in $\PGL_2(\FF_q)$.
+A \emph{$p$-semi-elementary} group is one that is the semi-direct product of a Sylow $p$-subgroup of order $p$ and a cyclic subgroup. \end{defn}

-\begin{prop}[{{Faber \cite{Faber}}}] The conjugacy classes of finite subgroups of $\PGL_2(\overline{\FF}_p)$ are as follows. \begin{itemize} \item The $p$-regular case: $C_n$, $D_{2n}$, $A_4$, $A_5$, $S_4$, except when $p$ divides the corresponding group order.
-Each occurs as just one conjugacy class. \\ \item The $p$-irregular case: $\PGL_2(\FF_q)$, $\PSL_2(\FF_q)$, subgroups of $B(\FF_q)$.
-The first two occur in just one conjugacy class, but the others can occur with multiple conjugacy classes (see \cite{Faber} for details not essential for our purposes).
-Every $p$-semi-elementary subgroup has at least one conjugate $\Gamma \subseteq B(\FF_q)$ with the following structure: \begin{itemize} \item For any integer $n \geq 1,$ let $\mu_n$ denote the multiplicative group of $n$-th roots of unity in $\Fpbar$.
-There is an additive group $\Lambda \subseteq \FF_q$ and an integer $n \geq 1$ such that